 The association of the ORCID of a user with a dataset usage record was not covered in the initial survey and was suggested at a later stage of the development process with the aim to help linking datasets to research publications.
 However, additional personal information should only be collected if there is a clear need and there is agreement between stakeholders.
-It may be better to remove the ORCID identifier from the basic dataset usage record and to gather it from third party services (e.g. from the CheckIn service or directly from ORCID) only when needed, but for the moment it remains an optional metric.
+It may be better to remove the ORCID identifier from the basic dataset usage record and to gather it from third party services (e.g. from the Check-in service or directly from ORCID) only when needed, but for the moment it remains an optional metric.

-At a minimum, the number of times that a dataset is accessed and who that dataset belongs to should be recorded by the storage system so that the accounting system can retrieve that information and fill in the Record and Subject Identity blocks, and the “Dataset” and “AccessEvents” fields.
-If possible, the origin of these access events (including who performed it) would also be recorded.
-This would then cover the attributes that were considered most important in the survey.
-It is yet to be decided if this would form the set of mandatory fields.
-Specific use cases would help to clarify this.

 Depending on how detailed the accounting data is, a method for aggregating this information should be created so that the volume of accounting data does not become unmanageable.
 This applies especially to the fields that relate to transfer operations as getting information for these fields could require quite a fine-grained approach to the usage data.
 To prepare for this, an example summariser process, which would run on the data in the Accounting Repository, has been developed, as well as a corresponding summary schema and message field for the storage and sending of this summarised data from the Repository to the Portal.

 Integration guidance